An efficient product roadmap is an integral part of any successful product.

 Product managers are in charge of taking their products and their teams on a journey towards a brighter future.
 To do so, product managers create roadmaps that ladder up to the company’s vision.
 These roadmaps enable product managers to guide their teams, align internal stakeholders, generate excitement from current customers, and convert new prospects.

-By understanding the possible steps you can take to get to your vision and sequencing them in a compelling way based on current constraints, you can deliver a truly great product.
+By understanding the possible steps you can take to get to your vision and sequencing them in a compelling way based on current constraints, you can deliver a successful product.

 Interested in learning more about product roadmaps?
 You might want to check out our popular Product Manager Certification Course.
 You’ll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.